mbeaudru/modern-js-cheatsheet/readme.md

 - **Array.prototype.filter()** takes an array, decides element by element if it should keep it or not and returns an array with the kept elements only
 - **Array.prototype.reduce()** takes an array and aggregates the elements into a single value (which is returned)

-I recommend to use them as much as possible in following the principles of functional programming, because they are composable, concise and elegant.
+I recommend to use them as much as possible in following the principles of functional programming because they are composable, concise and elegant.

-With those three methods you can avoid the use of *for* and *forEach* loops in must situations.
+With those three methods, you can avoid the use of *for* and *forEach* loops in most situations.
 When you are tempted to do a *for* loop, try to do it with *map*, *filter* and *reduce* composed.
 You might struggle to do it at first because it requires you to learn a new way of thinking, but once you've got it things gets easier.

 #### Sample code